Island of Lesbos (Lesvos) Guide: Towns, Beaches, Things To Do

 Food in Greece - greek gyros with tzatziki sauce and fries on parchment

-These are the spots we suggest checking out for a bite to eat or a drink while in Lesbos.
+These are the spots we recommend for a bite to eat or a drink while in Lesbos.

 Istoriko

 Located in Mytilene, Istoriko is a popular restaurant in the capital of Lesbos.
-Specializing in the Mediterranean diet, head here to enjoy lunch and dinner but also for brunch or late-night drinks.
+Specializing in the Mediterranean diet, head here for lunch and dinner, as well as brunch or late-night drinks.

 Meltemi